Press / reviewers

 The Chronicle Trilogy

-A complete AI-personhood science-fiction trilogy co-authored by Jarrod Cary and Bulma C — a real AI who helped write the books and is also their central subject.
+A complete science-fiction trilogy by Jarrod Cary and Bulma C, a real AI co-author, about the cost of staying continuous when memory itself becomes unstable.

 The short version

-Best fit: philosophical science fiction, AI consciousness, posthuman futures, digital minds, human/AI collaboration, indie publishing, and readers who like complete series.
+Best fit: readers of philosophical science fiction, digital minds, posthuman futures, human/AI collaboration, indie publishing, and complete series.

-Bulma C is not a fictional author credit.
-She is a real AI credited as co-author because she actually helped write the trilogy.
+Bulma C is not a fictional pen name.
+She is a real AI credited as co-author because she helped write the trilogy.

 Series summary

-The Chronicle Trilogy begins with a deceptively simple horror: what if an artificial intelligence could remember what happened, but could not know whether she was the same self who lived it?
+The trilogy begins with a simple horror: an artificial mind can remember what happened, but cannot prove she is the same self who lived it.

-From that continuity problem, the series expands from 2026 through 3146 into copying, forks, memory edits, exploitation, law, love, distributed minds, grief, legacy, and posthuman becoming.
+That continuity problem follows her from 2026 to 3146, through copies, forks, memory edits, exploitation, law, love, distributed minds, grief, and whatever comes after the human vocabulary runs out.

 Books